dd32/td-gh-ex/readme.txt

 * New: Alternate cursor shape for placeholder menus
 * New: Faster CSS based Extend BG Attributes (vs. JavaScript handling)
 * New: Compatibility with WP 4.7 - specifically with Customizer and new WP Additional CSS option
-* Change: Reorderd Customizer Top Level menus
+* Change: Reordered Customizer Top Level menus
 * Change: Menu Bar Item top/bottom padding deprecated
 * Change: Removed 15 of previous subthemes - they are available for download on weavertheme.com
 * Change: force Weaver Stylesheets to load after most plugins, makes in-line and XPlus style file work same